One-Shot Randomized and Nonrandomized Partial Decoupling: Preliminaries

 \subsection{Random unitaries}

-In the analyses of one-shot decoupling, random unitaries play a crucial role, by using which it can be shown that there exists at least one unitary that achieves the desired task.
+Random unitaries play a crucial role in the analyses of one-shot decoupling.
+By using them, it can be shown that there exists at least one unitary that achieves the desired task.
 In particular, the Haar measure on the unitary group is often used.
 The Haar measure ${\sf H}$ on the unitary group is the unique unitarily invariant provability measure, often called uniform distribution of the unitary group.
 When a random unitary $U$ is chosen uniformly at random with respect to the Haar measure, it is referred to as a \emph{Haar random unitary} and is denoted by $U \sim {\sf H}$.

 The most important property of the Haar measure is the left- and right-unitary invariance: for a Haar random unitary $U \sim {\sf H}$ and any unitary $V$, the random unitaries $VU$ and $UV$ are both distributed uniformly with respect to the Haar measure.
 This property combined with the Schur-Weyl duality enables us to explicitly study the averages of many functions on the unitary group over the Haar measure.
 In the following, the average of a function $f(U)$ on the unitary group over the Haar measure is denoted by $\mbb{E}_{U \sim {\sf H}} [f]$.